The Caedmon School

-Registration opens on Thursday, February 27 at 12:00 p.m.
-Once registration is open, log in to CampBrain to enroll your child.
-Families on flex tuition are eligible for reduced pricing on Afterschool classes.
-Please contact the Director of Afterschool, Slawomir Balon, for more information or with any questions.
+Registration opens on Monday, August 4 at 12:00 p.m. on CampBrain.
+Families on Flex Tuition are eligible for reduced pricing on Afterschool classes.
+Please contact the Director of Afterschool, Slawomir Balon, for more information.

 Beginners Chess (Early Program only)